frankpablo/smith-site/docs/teaching/csc110/csc110home.md

     including the central processing unit, simple memory management.
  -->

-**Setting Expectations**: This class is an introductory class.
+**Effort Expectations**: This class is an introductory class.
 This means it is designed to start with little to no prior experience and cover the basics.
 This does not mean it is necessarily easy.
 The course is a 4-credit course, which means you should expect to work around **12 hours per week**.

 The recommended distribution is: